Maggi noodles safety concerns in India: Company response

-Maggi always insisted that their noodle product is safe.
+Maggi always insisted that its noodle product is safe.
 Maggi recalled stock worth nearly ₹320 crore (₹3.2 Billion) from the shelves and paid ₹20 crores (₹200 million) to a cement factory to burn the product.
 In addition, the Corporate Affairs Ministry of India imposed a ₹640 crore (₹6.4 Billion) fine on Nestle India for the presence of MSG and lead beyond the permissible limit.

 Return to market

 In India, Maggi products were returned to the shelves in November 2015, accompanied by a Nestlé advertising campaign to win back the trust of members of the Indian community.
 At this time, a satirical song on the incident "Maggi anthem" by Vir Das and Alien Chutney was released.
 Nestlé resumed production of Maggi at all five plants in India on 30 November 2015.